-Some companies, especially small and mid-sized businesses, have not started using chatbots yet because they are afraid that it will be very complicated and require a lot of IT knowledge.
+Some companies, especially small and mid-sized businesses, have not started using chatbots yet because they are afraid that it’ll be very complicated and require a lot of IT knowledge.
 This doesn’t have to be the case, though.

 Stefanie Krause, Marketing Manager Dach at Wish

-There are already many companies that show the benefits of using chatbots in a business context.
+There are already many companies that prove the benefits of using chatbots in a business context.

-With the chatbot solution through the WhatsApp Business API, GoMeep ended up having a lower cost per acquisition compared to the revenue generated by each customer.
+With the chatbot solution through the WhatsApp Business Platform, GOMEEP ended up having a lower cost per acquisition compared to the revenue generated by each customer.

 Women’s Best: first-level support

 The women’s sports brand, Women’s Best, offers advice and customer service on WhatsApp or via Apple Business Chat.
-The bot pre-qualifies customer inquiries on the messaging apps.
-It asks for the language, country, naresme, and e-mail address.
-It then hands the customer over to a human colleague, who processes and resolves the customer inquiry.
+The company uses a messenger bot to pre-qualify customer inquiries.
+It asks for the language, country, name, and e-mail address.
+It then hands the customer over to a human agent, who processes and resolves the customer inquiry.

 However, the Women’s Best bot doesn’t stop there.
 The company also uses automated responses to further engage with users and increase sales by sending customers shopping suggestions.